kalviumcommunity/S89_MOOD_BASED_FOOD_PICKER/Readme.md

 I chose this project because it combines two of my favorite things—food and emotions!
 It’s a fun way to experiment with mood-based algorithms and food data.
 By working on this, I’ll get to:
 Improve my skills in frontend development (React) and backend (Node.js).
 Explore API integrations (for recipe suggestions).
 Design a user-friendly and interactive system that combines emotions with food choices.
 Learn how to manage user data, ratings, and content sharing.

+## Conclusion
+The mix of frontend (React) and backend (Node.js) development will give you solid full-stack experience, while working with APIs like Spoonacular or Edamam will help you dive deeper into API integration.
+You’ll also learn how to handle databases efficiently with MongoDB and manage user authentication with Firebase.